ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

        }
    })
    ```
-   {:codeblock}
+   {: codeblock}

-### Examples for using property and feature related APIs for Android app written in Kotlin
+### Examples for using property and feature-related APIs for Android app that is written in Kotlin
 {: #ac-integrate-ff-example-android-kotlin}

-Refer to the below examples for using the property and feature related APIs.

 - **Get single feature**

    ```kotlin
    val feature: Feature? = appConfiguration.getFeature("featureId")
    ```
-   {:codeblock}
+   {: codeblock}

 - **Get all features**

    ```kotlin
    val features: HashMap<String, Feature>? = appConfiguration.getFeatures();
    ```
-   {:codeblock}
+   {: codeblock}

 - **Feature evaluation**

    You can use the `feature.getCurrentValue()` method to evaluate the value of the feature flag.
-You should pass an unique `entityId` as the parameter to perform the feature flag evaluation.
+Pass a unique `entityId` as the parameter to perform the feature flag evaluation.
 If the feature flag is configured with segments in the {{site.data.keyword.appconfig_short}} service, you can set the attributes values as a *JSONObject*.

    ```kotlin
    JSONObject entityAttributes = new JSONObject();